 - 1814, Daniel vs Vinson.
 "Replevin - continued at defendants cost but afterwards the parties came into court and the Plaintiff moved to withdraw his suit and pay costs, except three dollars chargeable as Defendants costs in case of a failure by Plaintiff to prosecute which the Deft. waves.
 It is considered by the court that the Defendant go hence without delay and recover against the Plaintiff his costs by him and his defense in this behalf expended - and that the Plaintiff maybe taken and & cn."

 Alexander County, ILWilliam probably married about 1794-1799 in Madison or Clarke County, KY, but there is nothing to indicate the name of his wife or wives.
 As he was "living in adultery" between 1827 and 1829, his wife was likely deceased before then.
-Since there is no probate of his estate, and it seems certain that he had a large family, the names of his children are arrived at by deduction:
+Since there is no probate of his estate, and it seems certain that he had a large family, the names of some of his children are arrived at by deduction based on primary records in Alexander County:

 - 1819, William Daniel, deed